Eswar7989/Basic-Portfolio-Website/README.md

 # Basic_Portfolio_Website
- It showcase your projects, your social media handles, your experience on the website.
+ You must try making your own portfolio website for yourself.
+Showcase your projects, your social media handles, your experience on the website.